Warning: Disconnect power before servicing.

 HIGH-LEAKThe ResMed AirSense 10 and 11 calculate unintentional mask leak in real-time and display a 'High Leak' warning when the leak rate exceeds approximately 24 L/min for a sustained period.
 High leak reduces therapy effectiveness because the device cannot maintain target pressure.
 The leak rate is logged in the myAir app and on the SD card data.

-HOS Panic 06HOS Panic 06 on the ResMed AirSense 10 is a hardware operating system panic code - a firmware-level crash where the device's embedded OS encountered a fatal error it could not recover from.
-The code is displayed on the device screen and the device is unresponsive until power-cycled.
-This is a software fault, not a hardware component failure, and it almost always resolves with a factory reset.
+HOS Panic 06HOS Panic 06 on the ResMed AirSense 10 is a hardware operating system panic, basically a firmware-level crash where the device's embedded OS hit a fatal error it couldn't recover from on its own.
+The unit locks up and shows the code until you power-cycle it.
+It's a software fault, not a hardware component failure, and it resolves with a reset the vast majority of the time.

 high